WESTWORLD

 Rating: USA: PG

-USA Release: November 21, 1973
+USA Release: Nov.
+21, 1973

 The catchphrase is better known than the movie.
 You've heard it: "Where nothing can possibly go wrong…go wrong…go wrong."

-It gets the idea across although it implies that the "nothing can go wrong" announcement was being played from a vinyl record, something ridiculous even in the 70's.
-But I'm getting ahead of myself.
+It gets the idea across although it implies that the "nothing can go wrong" announcement was being played from a vinyl record, something ridiculous even in the 70's.1 But I'm getting ahead of myself.

 WESTWORLD was written and directed by the amazing Michael Crichton (THE ANDROMEDA STRAIN, THE TERMINAL MAN, COMA, JURASSIC PARK, SPHERE, THE 13th WARRIOR).
 Comparisons between this movie and the much later JURASSIC PARK are inevitable, by the way, because both are stories of futuristic amusement parks gone wrong.